haywirelabs/hwl/resumes/resumeTech.md

 * Define the context and intent for the Bethesda.net Web front-end systems from concept to launch
 * Act as the business point-of-contact for web initiatives and projects
-* Decision-maker regarding product design and development processes
 * Interact with company stakeholders to define business requirements for purposes of implementation into feature development
 * Manage internal and external design and development resources to develop multiple ongoing initiatives
-    * Contracts
+    * contracts negotiation
+    * resource management and allocation
+* Decision-maker regarding product design and development processes

 _Achievements_